juksu/Computergrafik-lab4/readme.txt

 No libraries that are not included are required so it should compile on any system.
 The executable a1106307_lab4 can be found in the bin directory.
 The run the program pass the location of the .xml to the program as commandline argument, eg: ./a1106307_lab4 example.xml.

+OUTPUT
-The created image will be saved as an ascii ppm image.
-Note that the filesize can be quite immense.
+The rendered image will be saved as .png and as an ascii .ppm image in the execution path.
+Note that the filesize for the ppm image can be quite immense.

 IMPLEMENTATION: